 Instacart has no filings or official announcements to go public that I’m aware of.
-However, sources have reported that Instacart is talking with Goldman Sachs to underwrite an offering estimated to come in early 2021.
+However, sources have reported that Instacart is talking with Goldman Sachs to underwrite an offering estimated to come in 2022.

 ThoughtSpot hasn’t announced plans to go public, but it appears to be moving in that direction.
-The company recently hired an experienced chief financial officer, and that might lead to ThoughtSpot listing shares on a public exchange.
+The company recently completed its transition to the cloud.
+Furthermore, Thoughtspot recently landed a $4.2 billion valuation that might lead to ThoughtSpot listing shares on a public exchange.

 Databricks hasn’t confirmed it’s going public.
-There’s a strong case that it might happen, though.
+There’s a strong case that may change in 2022, though.
 Databricks is growing quickly and could benefit from listing on a public exchange.

 Technology Companies that Went Public Last Year